Zey77023/WebsiteCrawler/README.md

 # Web Crawler(Not Exactly!)
     As the header says, this is not exactly a web crawler, but a Web-Site crawler.
+    This program extracts all the links from a website!
 ## Code
     This program was written in python and it is a fairly small piece of code.